gdeotale/E4P2/Assignment2/Readme.md

 New Generated model is kept at https://github.com/gdeotale/E4P2/blob/master/Assignment2/Mobilenet_Training/Generated_models/Modeljit.pt

-Training/Testing medhod is kept at https://github.com/gdeotale/E4P2/blob/master/Assignment2/Mobilenet_Training/Train_Test_utils/
+Training/Testing method is kept at https://github.com/gdeotale/E4P2/blob/master/Assignment2/Mobilenet_Training/Train_Test_utils/

 We have used Albumentation as method of augmentation, we tried image resizing, Image cropping, Cut Out and Image Normalization as methods in Augmentation